deephaven/deephaven-core/pyclient/docs/source/examples.rst

     table = session.time_table(period=1000000000).update(formulas=["Col1 = i % 2"])

-    session.bind_table(name="MyTable", table=table)
+    session.bind_table(name="my_table", table=table)

 This is the general flow of how the Python client interacts with Deephaven.
 You create a table (new or existing), execute some operations on it, and then bind it to Deephaven.

-If you don’t bind the table, it will not be updated in Deephaven.
+Binding the table gives it a named reference on the Deephaven server.

 Execute a query on a table
 ##########################

 `table.update()` can be used to execute an update on a table.
-This example updates a table with a query string:
+This updates a table with a query string:

     from pydeephaven import Session

     session = Session()

-    # create a table with no columns and three rows
+    # Create a table with no columns and 3 rows

     table = session.empty_table(3)